 A non-citizen is deportable for any drug conviction.
-This includes conspiracies or attempts to violate drug laws.
-Paraphernalia is also included, so non-citizens should not have any drug involvement to be safe.
-There is one exception to this rule: a non-citizen can have 30 grams or less of marijuana for their own use and have only one such offense on their record.
+Drug convictions include conspiracies or attempts to violate drug laws, including paraphernalia cases.
+There is an exception for the personal use of marijuana, meaning 30 grams or less of marijuana for private use and only one conviction.

 Domestic violence (crime of domestic violence COV)

-The United States Supreme Court has ruled that the 6th Amendment to the U.S. Constitution (the right to counsel) requires defense attorneys to explain to a defendant the possible immigration consequence of any guilty plea.
-If the attorney fails to do so, it can be used to appeal a conviction on ineffective assistance of counsel grounds.
+The United States Supreme Court has ruled that the 6th Amendment to the U.S. Constitution (the right to counsel) requires defense attorneys to explain the possible immigration consequence of any guilty plea to their client.
+If the attorney fails to do so, the defendant can appeal their conviction based on ineffective assistance of counsel grounds.
 But remember, the deportation will proceed despite an appeal based on a poorly skilled attorney’s mistakes.
 Because the immigration consequences of criminal convictions can be so draconian, it is critical to work with top defense attorneys with extensive experience.

 The dedicated, experienced, and zealous criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented numerous clients who are not United States Citizens and who are in jeopardy of deportation because of felony and misdemeanor charges in federal court or state courts in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.
-You can also be assured that we are well aware of the immigration consequences of criminal convictions and know what it takes to win.
+You can also be assured that we know the immigration consequences of criminal convictions and what it takes to win.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.